ScottLogic/blog/_posts/2018-12-03-openfin-layouts.md

 title: OpenFin Layouts added to StockFlux
 date: 2018-12-03 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: We've updated StockFlux, our OpenFin demo app, to make use of the recently-released OpenFin Layouts APIs.
 This blog post takes a quick look at the features we've added, and the APIs used.
 contributors:
 - msuperina
 image: ceberhardt/assets/stockflux/stockflux.png